Discover the difference between products containing antibacterial and antimicrobial protection

 The terms “Antibacterial” and “Antimicrobial” are commonly interchanged, when in fact they have very different meanings!

 The primary difference between antibacterial and antimicrobial substances is the types of microorganism they act upon.
-While antibacterial products prevent the development of bacteria, antimicrobial agents such as alcohol-based hand sanitizers prevent the spread of bacteria, fungi, and some viruses.
+While antibacterial products prevent the development of bacteria, antimicrobial agents such as alcohol-based hand sanitizers prevent the spread of bacteria, and fungi.
 This is a much broader scope of protection than the protection found in antibacterial products.

 Cleansing wipes are one type of product that is available as both an antibacterial product and an antimicrobial product.
 Antibacterial hand wipes kill bacteria, while antimicrobial wipes kill bacteria plus other microorganisms that can cause human illness.
 Both antibacterial and antimicrobial wipes can be a component of effective hand hygiene.